snowman-repos/book/account_managers/README.md

 contingency budget.
 10-20%?

 collaborative pricing:, e.g. Ben Callahan, president of Sparkbox Then we’ll quickly put together a Google Spreadsheet that breaks down the work in a way we believe is reasonable given our current understanding… The idea is that we can work with our clients to find a budget, scope, and timeline that is mutually beneficial.
+The most helpful part of estimating in this way is that it makes the very first interaction we have with our customer one of collaboration.

 **change requests:**